 (254) 647-3234 Ext.
 7021

 Assistance is available for students experiencing crisis situations.
-DURING OFFICE HOURS (see above) call the Counseling Office at 254.647.3234 ext.
+During business hours, call the Counseling Office at 254.647.3234 ext.
 7021 or come by the Counseling Office in the Golemon Library Building.

 When the Counseling Office is closed, AFTER OFFICE HOURS AND WEEKENDS, students may call Central Texas MHMR-Eastland at 254.629.8293 (local call) or 1-800-458-7788.
 If you need to speak with someone IMMEDIATELY, call 911, go to the nearest hospital emergency room (Eastland) OR contact Campus Police at 254.631.9097.